mattermost/mattermost-developer-documentation/site/content/integrate/apps/authentication/oauth2/_index.md

 heading: "Using OAuth2.0 with Mattermost"
 description: "OAuth 2.0 is a protocol that allows Mattermost to authorize API requests from external applications."
 weight: 80
+aliases:
+  - /integrate/admin-guide/admin-oauth2/
 ---

  The authorization allows:

 - Users with an account on a Mattermost server to sign in to third-party applications.
 You can find a [sample OAuth2 Client Application for Mattermost here](https://github.com/enahum/mattermost-oauth2-client-sample) to test the functionality.
 - A Mattermost server to authenticate requests to a third-party API.
 One popular application is Zapier integration which allows you to integrate more than 700 applications with Mattermost through OAuth 2.0.
-See our [Zapier documentation](../admin-zapier-integration/) to learn more.
+See our [Zapier documentation]({{< ref "/integrate/zapier-integration" >}}) to learn more.

 ## Register your application in Mattermost